Conservation and restoration of plastic objects: Identification of plastics

 Identification of plastic components of a collection is extremely important, because some plastics may release a harmful toxin or gas that can damage nearby objects.
 A preservation plan can be established to slow down the effects and protect a collection.

 Plastics are identified by various methods, including trade name, trademark, or patent number.
 Depending on the manufacturer, different chemical formulas and materials may have been used to produce the plastic over the years.
 A recycling code may be present, giving general information about the material composition.
 Plastic composites or proprietary blends can be more difficult to identify.

 If there are no markings to identify the type of plastic used, it may still be identified by using various types of spectroscopic technology such as optical spectrometer, Raman mid-infrared spectroscopy, and near-infrared spectroscopy, along with mass spectrometry.
 Other forms of identification include elemental analysis or thermal analysis to decipher the composition of plastics.

 The Museum of Design in Plastics (MoDiP), has created a guide to plastic objects that includes the manufacturing dates and manufacturing processes, along with its typical characteristics such as feel and smell.
-If an object in the collection has characteristics that differ from what is expected, it is possible that the piece has begun to deteriorate.
+If an object in a collection has characteristics that differ from what is expected, it is possible that the piece has begun to deteriorate.

+In 2022, the Getty Conservation Institute published a book on the properties of commonly used plastics and elastomers, including 56 "fact sheets" summarizing important characteristics of the materials, and methods of identification.